You have heard about inbound marketing but the thing is:

 - Scarcity/urgency

-Headlines are extremely important – they decide of a visitor gets hooked or flees.
+Headlines are essential – they determine if a visitor gets hooked or not.
 Next, add your credentials to your landing page: why would anyone listen to you, who are you?

 Add testimonials from your previous customers.
-If you’re new to the business, add social proof using tools like WPfomify so when someone purchases a product from your website it shows up to your visitors at an instant.
+If you’re new to the business, add social proof using tools like WPfomify, so when someone purchases a product from your website, it shows up to your visitors in an instant.

 Make your call to action clear.
 The decision should be obvious.